dna-seq/just-dna-seq/docs/source/working_with_info.rst

 Chrom - chromosome where the variant is located.
 Chromosome names are ‘chr1’ to ‘chr22’, ‘chrX’, ‘chrY’ and ‘chrM’.

 Position - chromosomal position of the variant.
-THe first position in each chromosome is position 1.
+The first position in each chromosome is position 1.

 Ref Base - reference allele at this chromosomal position (one of A, C, G, T, and N).